LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Discussion

 \subsection{Deployment Implications}

 Table~\ref{tab:deployment} maps our empirical findings to deployment scenarios under the tested framework and hardware configurations.
-Our data suggest a practical threshold under these conditions: mobile devices appear to support intermittent queries at approximately 5--10 per hour before thermal constraints dominate; beyond this rate, dedicated edge NPU hardware or tethered GPU systems are required.
+The four platforms occupy distinct points in the throughput/power/availability space, and no single device dominates across all scenarios.

-The RTX~4050 delivers strong throughput and thermal stability across all scenarios where AC power is available, but its 34~W sustained draw imposes meaningful battery constraints.
-At the observed drain rate of 12\% over 20 inference runs, continuous battery-powered operation would deplete a typical laptop battery in approximately 2--3 hours under sustained agent workloads, and genuine always-on battery deployment is not viable at this power envelope.
-It is therefore rated marginal ($\sim$) for battery-powered always-on use, despite its performance headroom.
+The RTX~4050 delivers strong throughput and thermal stability where AC power is available, but its 34~W sustained draw imposes meaningful battery constraints.
+At 12\% battery drain over 20 inference runs, continuous battery-powered operation would deplete a typical laptop battery in approximately 2--3 hours under sustained workloads, and genuine always-on battery deployment is not viable at this power envelope.
+It is therefore rated marginal ($\sim$) for battery-powered always-on use despite its performance headroom.

-The iPhone~16 Pro is suitable for intermittent queries but marginal for interactive use due to the 44\% throughput reduction observed once the device enters the Hot thermal state, which occurs within two iterations under sustained load.
-The S24 Ultra is rated marginal across all scenarios due to the OS-enforced GPU frequency floor that terminated inference at iteration~6; its suitability cannot be reliably assessed beyond five consecutive queries.
+The iPhone~16 Pro is suitable for intermittent queries and sustains its Hot-state plateau of 23.7~tok/s reliably once thermal equilibrium is reached, but peak throughput is unsustainable and users relying on burst performance will encounter a 41.5\% drop under sustained load.
+The S24 Ultra completes all 20 iterations and settles at a $\sim$10~tok/s plateau under the display-off, 2{,}048-token context, 128-token prefill chunk configuration used here, demonstrating that mobile sustained inference is workable with appropriate framework tuning.
+Deployments that cannot adopt these constraints (for example, apps requiring the display active) would face the earlier throttling behaviour rather than the plateau.

-Among the platforms tested, the Hailo-10H is the only one that satisfies all three requirements of an always-on agent under its tested configuration: thermal stability, low power draw, and consistent availability across sustained workloads.
-At under 2~W, it can sustain continuous operation on a small battery pack or low-wattage PSU indefinitely.
-The trade-off is throughput: at 6.914~tok/s, the Hailo-10H delivers $19\times$ lower throughput than the battery-throttled RTX~4050 and $3.3\times$ lower than the iPhone~16 Pro in its sustained Hot state, making it unsuitable for low-latency streaming responses but well-suited to asynchronous or background inference workloads.
+The Hailo-10H offers a complementary rather than competitive operating point.
+It is the only platform in our study that satisfies thermal stability, low power draw, and consistent availability simultaneously under its tested configuration, and at under 2~W it can sustain continuous operation on a small battery pack or low-wattage PSU indefinitely.
+Its trade-off is absolute throughput: at 6.914~tok/s it is unsuitable for low-latency streaming responses but well-suited to asynchronous or background inference, where consistent availability matters more than response speed.
+For deployments that need interactive latency \emph{and} always-on operation, none of the four platforms in isolation is adequate; combinations of an NPU for background work and a mobile SoC for interactive bursts may be a more realistic architecture than any single device.